 Older people have a double risk of vitamin B12 deficiency.
 On the one hand, with age, their body has more and more difficulty in assimilate sufficient amounts of micronutrients (vitamins, minerals, trace elements).
 On the other hand, we frequently observe age-related changes in eating behavior, including a reduced food intake or a exclusion of animal products, which may increase the risk of undernutrition and therefore of vitamin B12 deficiency.

 Vitamin B12 deficiencies and malabsorption disorders in the event of pathology and / or medical treatment

 In case of chronic gastrointestinal disease such as chronic gastritis, Biermer's disease or Crohn's disease, the assimilation of vitamin B12 is strongly disturbed.
 This is why vitamin B12 supplementation is very often recommended in order to prevent any risk of deficiency.
-Similarly, people who have suffered partial ablations of the digestive system (stomach or intestine) will most of the time need to supplement vitamin B12 throughout their life.
+Similarly, people who have suffered partial ablations of the digestive system (stomach or intestine) will need most of the time to supplement vitamin B12 throughout their life.
 Also, some long-term medical treatments can alter the assimilation of vitamin B12.
 This is for example the case for drugs against gastric acidity, the contraceptive pill or oral anti-diabetics.
 In the event of prolonged treatment, it may therefore be beneficial to take food supplements containing vitamin B12.

 Daily vitamin B12 requirements

 The European Union recommends a daily intake (RDA) of vitamin B12 of 2,5µg for an adult.
-In France, since 2017, the intakes recommended by theANSES (National Agency for Food, Environmental and Occupational Health Safety,) range from 0,8 µg per day for young children, in 4 µg per day for adults.
+In France, since 2017, the intakes recommended by theANSES (National Agency for Food, Environmental and Occupational Health Safety,) range from 0,8 µg per day for young children, 4 µg per day for adults.